JessicaJuliet/JessicaJuliet/README.md

 # Hello 🌍, I’m Jessica!

-🌟 I’m a creative Frontend Developer adept at translation designs into fully responsive and user-friendly interfaces.
+🌟 I’m a creative Frontend Developer adept at translating designs into fully responsive and user-friendly interfaces.
 I love learning new technologies and I’m currently immersed in a React.js course.

 👩🏾‍💻 I worked for 2+ years as a Web Developer for a luxury jewellery brand named Chupi.
 I developed strong skills in HTML, CSS and JavaScript, as well as collobarating with UX designers and senior developers.